appsinacup/appsinacup.github.io/_posts/2025-12-20-polyglot-pirates-guide-document.md

 The Island page offers information about the player, the ship, and more submenus.

 - On landscape, the menus should be on the right (resize the window or rotate device)
-- On landscape, the menus should be on the bottom (resize the window or rotate device)
+- On portrait, the menus should be on the bottom (resize the window or rotate device)
-- You should see the Menu Butons (Settings, Personalize, Friends, Dictionaries, Leaderboards) and Game Buttons (Start)
+- You should see the Menu Buttons (Settings, Personalize, Friends, Dictionaries, Leaderboards) and Game Buttons (Start)

 |||
 -|-